Bordered Heegaard Floer homology: Invariance and pairing: Gradings by non-commutative groups

-Using Equation~\eqref{eq:grading-tensor-left-right} and the same shift functor as before, we can extend the definitions of both versions of the tensor products and chain maps and homotopies to this setting as well.
+Using Equation~\eqref{eq:grading-tensor-left-right} and the same shift functor as before, we can extend the definitions of both versions of the tensor product, chain maps and homotopies to this setting as well.

-We now see a genuinely new feature of DGAs where the grading is non-commutative: even if $\lambda$ has infinite order in $G$, $S$, and $T$, it may not have infinite order on $S \times_G T$.
+We now see a genuinely new feature of \dg algebras where the grading is non-commutative: even if $\lambda$ has infinite order in $G$, $S$, and $T$, it may not have infinite order on $S \times_G T$.
 We illustrate this with a simple, and pertinent, example.
-Let $H$ be a variant of the Heisenberg group:

-(The usual Heisenberg group over the integers has $\lambda$ instead of $\lambda^2$ in the first relation; with the exponent of 2, the group supports a $\ZZ/2$ grading.)
+\begin{example} Let $H$ be a variant of the Heisenberg group: (The usual Heisenberg group over the integers has $\lambda$ instead of $\lambda^2$ in the first relation; with the exponent of 2, the group supports a $\ZZ/2$ grading.)
 Let $L$ be the subgroup of~$H$ generated by~$\alpha$.
 Then $\lambda$ has infinite order on~$H$ and on $H/L$ and $L \backslash H$, the spaces of left and right cosets of $L$.
 However, the reduced product is

 These double cosets are not all distinct.
 In particular,